 Expands Investor Base

-Lower share price makes entry easier for retail investors.
+Lower adjusted share prices can improve accessibility for retail investors.

 -